amtep/ck3spell/README.md

 ## Features
 * Colors the localization strings to make the user-visible parts easy to recognize
-* Detects the language and supports all languages supported by Paradox
+* Detects the language and supports all languages supported by Paradox except Korean and Chinese
 * Can add words to a permanent local dictionary
 * Understands the custom word endings used in french, german, and spanish localizations (CK3 only)